boniolp/kGraph/README.md

 pip install kgraph-ts
 ```

 Graphviz and pyGraphviz can be used to obtain better visualisation for $k$-Graph.
 These two packages are not necessary to run $k$-graph.
-If not installed, an random layout is used to plot the graphs.
+If not installed, a random layout is used to plot the graphs.
-To benefit from a better visualisation of the graphs, please install these packages as follows:
+To benefit from a better visualisation of the graphs, please install Graphviz and pyGraphviz as follows:

 #### For Mac: